.gitignore Generator

 FAQ:

 Git ignore patterns use forward slashes as path separators.
-A custom pattern such as build\cache should usually become build/cache before it is copied into the draft.
+Change entries such as build\cache\ to build/cache/ before copying the generated .gitignore.

 Should package lock files be ignored?